Jerry Granelli: Early life

 Granelli was born to Jack and Ida Granelli in the Mission District of San Francisco on December 30, 1940.

-Granelli (right), Vince Guaraldi (left), Fred Marshall performing as the Vince Guaraldi Trio in 1963.
+Granelli (right), Vince Guaraldi (seated), Fred Marshall performing as the Vince Guaraldi Trio in 1963.

 Both his father and uncle played the drums and were passionate about jazz.
 Granelli initially learned the violin for a year, before switching to drums.
 He was consequently involved with the city's hard bop scene from a young age.
 A day spent with drummer Gene Krupa in 1948 informed his passion for percussion and eventually led to him studying with Joe Morello.

 From the 1990s until his death, Granelli lived in Halifax, Nova Scotia, becoming a Canadian citizen in 1999.
 In 2010, he released his first solo album, 1313.
 Granelli toured jazz festivals and theaters with his show Tales of a Charlie Brown Christmas, which retells how the Charlie Brown Christmas TV special almost never came to be, on numerous fronts.
 This includes the recounting of the three-hour recording session “just another gig” in 1965 that culminated in the timeless Christmas classic.
 The trio never saw any of the animation.
 The touring show, which first took place in 2013 in Halifax and Ottawa, featured Simon Fisk on Bass, Chris Gestrin on Piano and Jerry Granelli on Drums.
 The trio performed the Vince Guaraldi soundtrack “the way we used to play it live in San Francisco, taking the music out”, a highlight was a Jerry Granelli drum solo.
 The live production also featured clips from the TV special and Jerry talking about how all the pieces came together to create this unlikely classic Christmas special.
 Each performance also included a local children's choir, who would begin and end the show.
 The production toured Canada every November and December until 2019, once touring to Boulder, Colorado.

 Granelli taught master classes on jazz composition at Vancouver Community College.